 STEP 1

 Cut most of the meat off the bone into pieces about the size of the last digit of your thumb.
-Then you can cook the neck bones slightly longer to extra the rich gelatine that is full of glucosamine, the stuff that's good for your cartilage.
+Then you can cook the neck bones slightly longer to extract the rich gelatine that is full of glucosamine, the stuff that's good for your cartilage.

-By now the mutton bones should be nearly brown, keep turning them so they don't burn.
+By now the mutton bones should be nearly brown; keep turning them so they don't burn.

 STEP 2 @ What is mutton

-Meanwhile chop your onions roughly.
-No need to slice them finely.
-Then peel the potatoes, leaving them whole, and prepare the garlic and ginger.
-Do it right, take the time to do fresh garlic and ginger, but it is worth it both because it tastes better, and is not oxidised and full of preservatives.
+Do it right, take the time to do fresh garlic and ginger; it is worth it both because it tastes better, is not oxidised and full of preservatives.

 STEP 3

-Meanwhile prepare you other veges.
-Peel the garlic, and the ginger slicing the latter finely, wash your aubergine and celery leaves and chop them coarsely.
 If you have a sweet tooth, do not add sugar; rather use some dried fruit.
 I often toss in half a dozen apricots or a handful of raisins.

 STEP 4